-Nowadays, not many designers prefer using the static layouts but still some do.
-This might be because they’re easier to make and the designer can have assurance that user would be able to understand his viewpoint.
-Let us now have a glance at the advantages and disadvantages of fixed layout.
+Nowadays, not many designers prefer using static layouts but still, some do.
+This might be because they’re easier to make and the designer can have the assurance that the user would be able to understand his viewpoint.
+Let us now have a glance at the advantages and disadvantages of the fixed layout.

 - Easy to customize and use.

-- Incorporating content, images, form, videos is easy because widths are same for every browser.
+- Incorporating content, images, form, videos is easy because widths are the same for every browser.

 - Defining min-width or max-width is not required.

-- In case of larger screen resolutions, the fixed layout creates excessive white spaces, hampering overall balance of the design.
+- In the case of larger screen resolutions, the fixed layout creates excessive white spaces, hampering the overall balance of the design.

 - Depending on the width of the layout, viewing ion smaller screen might require horizontal scroll bars.

-- Screens with larger resolutions faces difficulty in smooth incorporation of textures, patterns and image continuation.
+- Screens with larger resolutions face difficulty in smooth incorporation of textures, patterns and image continuation.

-- They have lower general score in terms of usability.
+- They have a lower general score in terms of usability.

-Example of using fixed layout in their designs:
+Example of using a fixed layout in their designs:

 2. Fluid Layouts

-- The excessive white space is same in all browsers and screen resolutions.
+- The excessive white space is the same in all browsers and screen resolutions.

 - Horizontal scroll bars can easily be eliminated while viewing in the smaller screen resolutions.